TallonRain/TallonRain/README.md

 ### Hi there, I'm Kyle

 I'm a systems administrator and software engineer who loves crafting robust solutions to interesting problems.
-My goal is to create and expand on technology that empowers people to make their lives and the lives around them easier and better in the long term.
+My goal is to create and expand on technology that empowers people to make their lives and the lives of others around them easier and better in the long term.

 - 🔭 I’m currently working on a few secret projects involving communications and some interactive media.
 - 🌱 I’m currently learning data analysis and a collection of frameworks.